 The NEITI Act, originally introduced to the National Assembly in December 2004 and passed on 28 May 2007, set the legal framework for mandatory disclosure and created NEITI as an autonomous, self-accounting body reporting directly to the FGN President and the National Assembly.
 Under the act NEITI became responsible for developing a framework for transparency and accountability in the reporting and disclosure by all extractive industry companies of revenue to the FGN.

-The NEITI Act introduced criminal sanctions against individuals, organisations, companies or government departments which fail to comply with the reporting requirements in the NEITI Act.
-Under article 16 of the act the NSWG may recommend to the President of the FGN to “suspend or revoke the operational license of any company that fails to perform its obligations under the Act.”
-There do not appear to be examples of individuals, organisations, companies or government departments actually having been prosecuted for breeches of the NEITI Act.
+The NEITI Act introduced criminal sanctions against individuals, organisations, companies, or government departments which fail to comply with the reporting requirements in the NEITI Act.
+Under Article 16 of the Act, the NSWG may recommend to the President of the FGN to “suspend or revoke the operational license of any company that fails to perform its obligations under the Act.”
+There do not appear to be examples of individuals, organisations, companies, or government departments actually having been prosecuted for breeches of the NEITI Act.

 A requirement to comply with the reporting requirements of the NEITI act has also been included in legislative reform proposals.
 The draft Petroleum Industry Governance Bill (PIGB), submitted to the National Assembly in December 2015 and currently under review, included several clauses related to full compliance with the NEITI Act.
 These clauses were also included in PIGB’s predecessor, the Petroleum Industry Bill (PIB), which was introduced to the National Assembly in July 2012 and was scrapped in June 2015.